CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 attempts the validation of the second certificate.
-While this document provides a vehicle to convey information of two certificates in one, it does not address the rules that are expected to be set by the policy of a PKI on how to issue Related Certificates and how to handle them.
+While this document provides a vehicle to convey information of two certificates in one, it does not address the rules that are expected to be set by the policy of a PKI on how to issue Paired Certificates and how to handle them.

 The algorithms that are used for the Base Certificate and Delta Certificate respectively should be carefully set by the policy of each